 Maternity insurance [生育保险] is one of the five programs that make up China’s social insurance system.
 Funded by employer contributions, maternity insurance reimburses women for pregnancy- and childbirth-related medical expenses and offers them a source of income during maternity leave.
 In all provinces except Guangdong, however, single women have been ineligible for maternity insurance benefits.
 Local legislation requires claimants to provide their marriage license or some other government-issued document available only to married couples, in effect barring single women from obtaining the benefits.
 In a legal battle that spanned four years, Zou Xiaoqi, a single mother from Shanghai, repeatedly challenged the city’s discriminatory policy in court but ultimately to no avail.
 (In late 2020, Shanghai suddenly dropped the marriage requirement, but reversed course just a few months later.)

 With judicial remedies unavailable, some started to explore other means to advocate for a more inclusive maternity insurance system.
 In May 2022, Liang Hongxia, a law professor at the Southwest University of Political Science and Law, requested the NPC Standing Committee’s Legislative Affairs Commission (LAC) to review the legality of Yunnan’s maternity-insurance legislation, which limited such benefits to married women.
-Prof. Liang advanced two main arguments in her request for review (which she kindly shared with us but has requested that we keep private for now).
+Prof. Liang advanced two main arguments in her request for review (which she kindly shared with us and we have translated below).
 She first argued that the Yunnan legislation unlawfully prevented single women from acquiring maternity insurance when national legislation does not distinguish between married and single women on this issue.
 In addition, she cited the Chinese leadership’s recent relaxation of the country’s once-draconian family planning policy, including the repeal of penalties for above-quota births and the decoupling of birth registration from a child’s access to social welfare benefits.
 “The current overall approach to China’s family planning policy,” she observed, “is to promote childbirths and increase birthrate.”
 The policy basis for denying single women access to maternity benefits as a way to limit childbirths,[*] therefore, “no longer exists.”
 Prof. Liang went on to make the case that some single Chinese women have a “strong desire” to have kids and are “fully capable” of shouldering parenting obligations by themselves.
 In concluding, she wrote: